Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 - 4th argument: A number, in the range [0, 1], defines the density of the vein
 - 5th argument: A number, the minimum y level the vein can spawn at
 - 6th argument: A number, the maximum y level the vein can spawn at
-- 7th argument: A number, the size of the vien
+- 7th argument: A number, the size of the vein
 - 8th argument: A [vein properties consumer](#vein-properties) that defines the optional parameters of the vein
 - 9th argument: A [feature placement consumer](#feature-placement)